Basic Buddhist Teachings – IV

-The last two steps of the path are the Right Awareness and the Right Concentration.
-These two stages represent the first step towards liberation from pain.
+The last two steps of the path are the Right Mindfulness and the Right Concentration.
+These two stages represent the path towards liberation from pain.

 Being awake and aware at all times, is fundamental to a good life.
 This can be achieved in many ways, but in the West the formal practice is called “meditation” and is the way to achieve Right Awareness and Concentration.